cipobt/task_manager/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more information.